2024 Corolla vs. Honda Civic

 Design

 From the lines on the body to the stitching on the seats, every design detail contributes to a car's appeal and functionality.
-Let's take a closer look at how the 2024 Toyota Corolla and 2024 Honda Civic fare in the design category.
+Let's take a closer look at how the Corolla vs Civic fare in the design category.

 • The Toyota Corolla has a seating capacity for five people and comes in 4 trim levels: LE, SE, NIGHTSHADE, and XSE.
 Similarly, the Honda Civic also has seating for five people and comes in 4 trim levels: LX, Sport, EX, and Touring.